duairc/snap-extensions/README.md

 additional third argument is to do with reload handling; if you would like the same behaviour as the above example using `runRunner`, then you would pass `path "admin/reload" . defaultReloadHandler` as that argument.
-If you don't want to a web handler for reloading Snap Extensions at all, you could just pass `nullReloadHandler` as the argument.
+If you don't want to a web handler for reloading Snap Extensions at all, just pass `nullReloadHandler` as the argument.

 The tuple it returns contains all the arguments you need to pass to `loadSnapTH`.
 An example of the use of `runRunnerHint` is given below:

+    import Snap.Http.Server

     main :: IO ()
     main = do
-        (state,mkCleanup,mkSnap) <-
+        (state, mkCleanup, mkSnap) <-
             runRunnerHint appRunner site $ path "admin/reload" . defaultReloadHandler

-        (cleanup,snap) <- $(loadSnapTH 'state 'mkCleanup 'mkSnap)
+        (cleanup, snap) <- $(loadSnapTH 'state 'mkCleanup 'mkSnap) quickHttpServe snap
-        quickHttpServe snap
         cleanup

+### Simplified Snap Extension server

+All of the above is kinda messy, so Snap Extensions provides another module, `Snap.Extension.Server`, which provides an interface mimicking that of `Snap.Http.Server` (their function names clash, so if you need to use both of them in the same module, use a qualified import).
+Using this module, the above application becomes:

+    import Snap.Extension.Server

+    main :: IO ()
+    main = quickHttpServe appRunner site

+That's much better, isn't it?
+All it needs is a `Runner AppState` and an `App ()` and it's ready to go.
+You might be wondering what happened to all the reload handler nonsense we had before?
+That stuff has been absorbed into the config for the server. `quickHttpServe` of course doesn't take a config, it uses the defaults augmented with any options specified on the command-line.
+The default reload handler is `path "admin/reload" . defaultReloadHandler`.
+If you wanted to change this to `nullReloadHandler`, this is what you would
+do:

+    import Snap.Extension.Server

+    main :: IO ()
+    main = do
+        config <- commandLineConfig emptyConfig
+        httpServe (setReloadHandler nullReloadHandler config) appRunner site

+This behaves exactly as the above example apart from the reload handler.

+Finally, if you wanted to turn the above application into one that used Hint, simply import `Snap.Extension.Server.Hint` instead of `Snap.Extension.Server`.
+The modules' interfaces are identical and no other changes to your code are needed.

 ## Developing Snap Extensions